Royal London Tour including Buckingham Palace & Changing of the Guard

 Visitors to the Buckingham Palace display will also see the magnificent Girls of Great Britain and Ireland Tiara, which was a wedding gift to Princess Victoria Mary of Teck, later Queen Mary, on the occasion of her marriage to the future King George V in 1893.
 Queen Mary gave the tiara to her granddaughter, Princess Elizabeth, as a wedding present for her marriage to Prince Philip on 20 November 1947.

-Bus Stop 1 Bullied Way, Buckingham Palace Road, London SW1W 9SH.
+Stop 8, Buckingham Palace Road, Victoria, SW1W 9SH.

 Thursday to Monday between the 22nd July - 2nd October 2022, whilst Buckingham Palace is open to the public.